C3n7ral051nt4g3ncy/Masto/README.md

 ## 🙏 **Thanks**
 - Thanks to [@Webbreacher](https://github.com/WebBreacher) for his input, help and ideas.
-I learn a great deal from him, a great instructor and inspiring person.
+I learn a great deal from him, and he is a great instructor & inspiring person.
 - Thanks to [@Roman-Kasianenko](https://github.com/Roman-Kasianenko) for his help.